doctrine/doctrine-laminas-hydrator/docs/en/by-value-by-reference.rst

 By Value and by Reference
 =========================

-By default, Doctrine Hydrator works by value.
+By default, Doctrine hydrator works by value.
 This means that the hydrator will access and modify your properties through the public API of your entities (that is to say, with getters and setters).
 However, you can override this behaviour to work by reference (that is to say